RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-labs/README.md

-# Cloud Native Workshop v2 Module 1 Labs
+# Module 1 Labs on Cloud Native Workshop v2
 Lab materials for Module 1 of CCN workshop v2